-East Cape earthquake and tsunami: 2 September 2016 Post Event Report (MCDEM response)
+East Cape earthquake and tsunami: 2 September 2016 Post Event Report (National Emergency Management Agency response)

-Following any significant emergency, the Ministry of Civil Defence & Emergency Management (MCDEM) reflects on how well things went while also looking for opportunities to make things better – there is no better time to identify improvements than immediately after an emergency.
+Following any significant emergency, the National Emergency Management Agency reflects on how well things went while also looking for opportunities to make things better – there is no better time to identify improvements than immediately after an emergency.
 Our report has concluded that for the response on 2 September 2016, correct procedures were followed and the advice we issued was accurate.

 Note: The corrective actions outlined in the report has since been superseded or amalgamated into new workstreams following the Kaikoura Earthquake and Tsunami of 14 November.